There's a lot of he said, she said going around about breast implants.

 Surgery involves some trauma to your nerves and some of them may not recover.
 When you come round from surgery (and for weeks after) it is perfectly normal to have total nipple numbness.

 This is the interesting bit, because nerve regeneration is a strange sensation!
-In the BA community we refer to them as zingers, and they’re like rubber band snaps on your skin.
-Within about a year after surgery most women regain most of the sensation in their breasts and nipples.
+In the breast augmentation community we refer to them as zingers, and they're like rubber band snaps on your skin.
+Within about a year after breast surgery most women regain most of the sensation in their breasts and nipples.

 So, again, this one is a partial truth.